AnnieEfosi/intro-to-programming-workshop-1/README.md

-# Web design and Sonic PI workshop
+# Web design and Sonic Pi workshop

 Please download these files by clicking the download button on the top right of the navigation, and selecting 'download as zip'.